Probiotic Side Effects in Dogs: What Vets Want You to Know

 Are Probiotics Safe for Dogs?

 Probiotics are generally recognized as safe for dogs by veterinary professionals.
-They've been used in canine nutrition for decades, and major veterinary organizations support their use for digestive health, immune support, and during antibiotic treatment.
+They've been used in canine nutrition for decades, and major veterinary organizations support their use for digestive health and immune-support contexts, including when a veterinarian recommends them alongside antibiotics.

 That said, "safe" and "zero side effects" aren't the same thing.
 When you introduce billions of new beneficial bacteria into your dog's gut, the existing microbiome needs to adjust.
 This adjustment period is temporary and typically mild.